Timeline of the Syrian civil war (2023): December

 On 4 December, 6 Pro-Assad militiamen were killed and several others were injured after ISIS insurgents detonated an IED targeting a military vehicle on a road between Palmyra and Homs in the Syrian desert.

 On 7 December, 5 Pro-Assad militiamen were killed in an ISIS attack in the desert west of Abu Kemal.
-Furthermore, 2 SAA soldiers were killed in a separate ISIS attack on a Syrian Army post near the city of Al-Tabqah.
+Furthermore, 2 SAA soldiers were killed in a separate ISIS attack on a Syrian Army post near the city of Tabqa.

 On 10 December, 4 NDF militiamen were killed by a landmine whilst trying to receive a body after ISIS militants executed a civilian in the Al-Bohamad Desert in eastern Al-Raqqa countryside.

 Later in the evening, 2 Hezbollah fighters and 2 Syrian workers were killed in a series of Israeli airstrikes around Damascus.

 On 11 December, 2 Pro-Assad militiamen were killed in an ISIS attack near Al-Asharah, Deir ez-Zor.

 On 17 December, 2 NDF militiamen and an ISIS fighter were killed in clashes in the Homs desert.

 On 20 December, 8 SAA soldiers were killed after an ISIS landmine detonated under a military bus near the 'T3' junction in the Palmyra desert.

-On 25 December, Iranian IRGC general Sayyed Razi Mousavi was killed in an Israeli airstrike in Sayyidah Zaynab, Rif-Dimashq.
+On 25 December, Iranian IRGC general Razi Mousavi was killed in an Israeli airstrike in Sayyidah Zaynab, Rif-Dimashq.

 On 30 December, 23 Pro-Iranian militiamen were killed in Israeli airstrikes on their positions near Abu Kemal, on the border between Iraq and Syria.

 Later that evening, four Iran-backed non-Syrian personnel were killed in Israeli airstrikes near the Al-Nairab military airport near Aleppo.

 ACLED recorded the deaths of at least 6,267 people as a result of the war in Syria in 2023.